dart-lang/site-www/src/language/isolates.md

 Ports behave similarly to Streams, in which the StreamController or Sink is created in one isolate, and the listener is set up in the other isolate.
-In this analogy, the StreamConroller is called a SendPort, and you can “add” messages with the [`send()` method][].
+In this analogy, the StreamController is called a SendPort, and you can “add” messages with the [`send()` method][].
 ReceivePorts are the listeners, and when these listeners receive a new message, they call a provided callback with the message as an argument.